-Tea: Tea is considered to be the richest source of polyphenols yet discovered.
-Repeated studies rank tea as the beverage with the most apparent anti-aging properties.
+Tea: Tea is considered to be the most polyphenol-rich plant yet discovered.
+Repeated studies rank tea as the beverage with the most apparent ability to help scavenge free radicals.

 Tea: Tea is an excellent resource for anyone looking to improve their heart health.
-A study involving over 40,000 adults found that drinking five or more cups of green tea every day reduced the risk of death from heart attack or stroke by 26%.
+A study involving over 40,000 adults found that drinking five or more cups of green tea every supported overall heart health.
 (11)

-In a study focused specifically on Alzheimer’s disease, green tea was able to inhibit the development of the enzymes that accompany the disease.
-This same study also found that drinking green tea prevented the breakdown of acetylcholine, which is a neurotransmitter primarily responsible for memory.
+One study found that drinking green tea helped prevent the breakdown of acetylcholine, which is a neurotransmitter primarily responsible for memory.
 (18)

 Coffee: Because of its highly acidic nature, coffee can be tough on the stomach.
-While some people don’t experience any digestive distress while drinking coffee, others might experience symptoms ranging from mild heartburn to full-blown ulcers.
+While some people don’t experience any digestive distress while drinking coffee, others might experience symptoms ranging from mild heartburn to much worse.
 Coffee is also a well-known laxative, which can help some people stay more regular.

-Tea: Not many people realize that green and black teas are natural prebiotics, which means they are actually really healthy for your gut.
-Prebiotics encourage the growth of good microorganisms in your digestive tract, which in turn contribute to good health.
-They can lead to clearer skin, more energy, better sleep, and a happier tummy.
-And recent studies show that green and black tea provide this prebiotics.
+Tea: Not many people realize that green and black teas are natural prebiotics, which means they support your gut health.
+Prebiotics support the growth of good microorganisms in your digestive tract, which in turn contribute to good health.
+This can lead to clearer skin, more energy, better sleep, and a happier tummy.
+And recent studies show that green and black tea provide these prebiotics.
 (19)

 Coffee: In general, coffee definitely packs a heftier caffeine punch than most teas.
 (20) Eight ounces of coffee can have anywhere from 90-200mg of caffeine.

-Tea: Caffeine content of tea varies widely depending on type.
+Tea: Caffeine content of tea varies widely depending on the type.
 Black teas typically have the highest amounts of caffeine, coming in around 20-70mg.
-Green teas average about 25-45mg, and herbals teas are caffeine free.
+Green teas average about 25-45mg, and herbals teas are caffeine-free.

 Coffee: If you’re looking for that quick and intense jolt to startle your nervous system, that’s exactly how the caffeine in coffee works.
 While it can be effective at waking you up in the morning, the downside of this kind of kick is that it typically comes with a crash on the other end.